suhasbm09/suhasbm09/README.md

 # 👋 Hey there, I’m **Suhas B M**
 > _“Building tomorrow’s tech, one line of code at a time.”_

 I’m a 3rd-year CSE student (Mysuru, India) with a deep obsession for **systems**, **AI/ML**, and **blockchain**.
-I thrive on transforming raw ideas into polished, production-ready projects—ranging from Solana dApps to AI-driven web tools—while shipping clean code and modern architecture.
+I thrive on transforming raw ideas into polished, production-ready projects - ranging from Solana dApps to AI-driven web tools - while shipping clean code and modern architecture.

 ---